 Please download the application pack below and submit your application by 10th April 2015:

-March 2015: 31st March 2015 deadline for applications for Emerging Makers Award.
+10th April 2015: Closing date for applications for Emerging Makers Award

-April 2015: Six makers chosen to give presentations at the festival.
+1st May 2015: Six Makers chosen to give presentations and exhibit at the festival.

 In association with The Archie Bray Foundation, USA & Waikato Society of Potters, New Zealand.
 Sponsored by Potclays Ltd, Wales Arts International and the Welsh Assembly Government.